 Remember that scene from Gladiator?
 When Maximus and his men first step out onto the sands of the arena?
 Armed with spears and whatever helmets and shields were to hand, they ascend from the dark depths of the Colosseum Underground, with no idea who (or what) they’re about to face.

 Ruthless gladiators?
 Baited ravenous lions?
-Camped out in the center of the enormous amphitheater, Maximus and his men soon find themselves prey to a unit of sycthed chariots, whose unfortunate riders they slaughter.
-Much to emperor's ire.
+Camped out in the center of the enormous amphitheater, Maximus and his men soon find themselves prey to a unit of scythed chariots, whose unfortunate riders they slaughter.
+Much to the emperor’s ire.

 Colosseum scene from Ridley Scott’s ‘Gladiator’ (2000)